 - If you use bottles to store your frozen milk, freeze them upright, and once frozen, combine three bottles in one ziplock bag (newest date goes in first) and lay them flat.
 Once you have multiple ziplock bags, you can stack them vertically.
 Save so much space as opposed to store your bottles all upright and unable to stack.

 - If you are constantly replenishing your freezer stash, every weekend, rearrange your stash so that the ones with the oldest date are in front and get consumed first.
+You can check my guide on how to rotate your freezer stash here.

 - Freeze your EBM stash in smaller quantities (3-4 oz).
 This way, once you defrost any, it will get consumed in a single feeding and won’t be wasted.